 Algeria are back in the World Cup after missing the previous two editions, and they have a squad of players that could cause Argentina and Austria a headache or two in Group J.

 Vladimir Petkovic took the managerial job in 2024 and led the Desert Foxes to top spot in their qualifying group.
-They won eight of their ten qualifiers and finished seven points clear of Uganda in second.
+They won eight of their 10 qualifiers and finished seven points clear of Uganda in second.

 It will be good to see Riyad Mahrez back on the world stage, and the 35-year-old will be keen to show everyone what he still has after moving to the Saudi Pro League in 2023.